GarnerOpt/Improved-Convergence-Factor-of-Windowed-AA/README.md

 -------------
 Description:
 -------------
-This README file explains how to reproduce the results contained in the paper, "Improved Convergence Rates of Anderson Acceleration for a Large
+This README file explains how to reproduce the results contained in the paper, "Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations".
-Class of Fixed-Point Iterations".
 All code is written in MATLAB R2021b and running the code requires access to a MATLAB license.

 -------
 Steps: